Americans with Disabilities Act (ADA)

 The ADA designed Title I (Employment) of the Act to ensure those living with a disability are still given an opportunity to maintain employment.
 This also extends to ensuring those with a disability are offered the same benefits and employment opportunities afforded to those without disabilities.

 Under the Act, employers are expected to make reasonable accommodations for qualified applicants and current employees.
 Reasonable accommodations include modifications to either the functions of a job or to the environment in which employees work.
 The purpose is to help those with a disability have the tools to succeed in a position for which they are qualified.
-Employers are also expected to provide a safe environment for all employees, including minimizing risks against health or safety.
+Employers are also expected to provide a safe environment for all employees, including minimizing risks to health or safety.

 Undue Hardship